Fossils (band): Fossils 3: 2008–2013

-Fossils 4: 2015
+Fossils 4: 2014

-The sixth studio album of the band is scheduled to be released on 19 October 2013 at City Centre II, Rajarhat – Kolkata.
-For the first time, the band has soft launched their album "Fossils 4" as full-length online streaming to the audience days before physical release of the album.
-It is also the first time the band holds both copyright and publishing rights of this album while INRECO will do the distribution and marketing.
+The sixth studio album of the band was released on 19 October 2013 at City Centre II, Rajarhat – Kolkata.
+For the first time, the band soft launched "Fossils 4" as a full-length digital album available for streaming days before the physical release of the album.
+It is also the first time the band held both copyright and publishing rights of an album while INRECO did the distribution and marketing.

 Sayantan the drummer joined as Tanmoy went for a degree.
 Tanmoy will be rejoining sooner as heard by the fans. another young artist from Kolkata, is set to join the band in 2017 as a bass guitarist and lyricist.